Home » Sourdough » Easy Sourdough Crackers Recipe

 Easy Sourdough Crackers Recipe

-These easy sourdough crackers are a great beginner sourdough recipe to try!
-This is seriously one of the easiest sourdough snacks you can make.
+These easy sourdough crackers are a great way to use up sourdough starter discard!
+With just four ingredients, this is seriously one of the easiest sourdough snacks you can make.

 • This recipe uses whole wheat flour.
 You could substitute other types of flour, but I haven’t tested them myself.

 • You’ll need a sourdough starter for this recipe.
-If you don’t have one yet, learn how to make your own sourdough starter from scratch here.
+If you don’t have one yet, it’s pretty simple to learn how to make sourdough starter.

 • Your sourdough starter doesn’t need to be in its bubbliest, most active stage for this recipe.
 Unfed or discard starter can be used.